8 alternative first dance ideas for your wedding

 Do you have any hobbies or interests that you could incorporate into your first dance?
 Are you massive Star Wars fans and would like a lightsaber duel?!
 This is your chance to think outside the box and again create something unique.
 Your guests will likely know what you are into and will be excited to see what route your first dance takes.

-If you’d like to discuss first dance ideas further with us please get in touch, we’d love to help!
+If you’d like to discuss first dance ideas further with us please get in touch, I’d love to help!